HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Abstract

 \section{Abstract}

-Graph Retrieval-Augmented Generation (GraphRAG) has been successfully applied in various knowledge-intensive question answering tasks by organizing external knowledge into structured graphs of entities and relations.
-It enables large language models (LLMs) to perform complex reasoning beyond text-chunk retrieval.
-Recent works have employed reinforcement learning (RL) to train agentic GraphRAG frameworks that perform iterative interactions between LLMs and knowledge graphs.
-However, existing RL-based frameworks such as Graph-R1 suffer from two key limitations: (1) they primarily depend on semantic similarity for retrieval, often overlooking the underlying graph structure, and (2) they rely on sparse, outcome-level rewards, failing to capture the quality of intermediate retrieval steps and their dependencies.
-To address these limitations, we propose ProGraph-R1, a progress-aware agentic framework for graph-based retrieval and multi-step reasoning.
-ProGraph-R1 introduces a structure-aware hypergraph retrieval mechanism that jointly considers semantic relevance and graph connectivity, encouraging coherent traversal along multi-hop reasoning paths.
-We also design a progress-based step-wise policy optimization, which provides dense learning signals by modulating advantages according to intermediate reasoning progress within a graph, rather than relying solely on final outcomes.
-Experiments on multi-hop question answering benchmarks demonstrate that ProGraph-R1 consistently improves reasoning accuracy and generation quality over existing GraphRAG methods.
+Graph Retrieval-Augmented Generation (GraphRAG) has emerged as a promising paradigm that organizes external knowledge into structured graphs of entities and relations, enabling large language models (LLMs) to perform complex reasoning beyond text-chunk retrieval.
+Recent advances have integrated reinforcement learning (RL) into agentic GraphRAG approaches, enabling iterative interactions with knowledge graphs during training.
+However, existing RL-based methods suffer from two key limitations: (1) they primarily depend on semantic similarity for retrieval, often overlooking the underlying graph topology, and (2) they rely on sparse, outcome-level rewards that fail to capture the quality of intermediate retrieval steps and their dependencies.
+To address these limitations, we propose HyperGraphPro, a progress-aware agentic framework for graph-based retrieval and multi-step reasoning.
+HyperGraphPro introduces a structure-aware hypergraph retrieval mechanism that jointly considers semantic relevance and graph connectivity, promoting coherent traversal along multi-hop reasoning paths.
+Furthermore, we design a progress-based stepwise policy optimization that provides dense learning signals by modulating advantages according to intermediate reasoning progress within a graph, rather than relying solely on final outcomes.
+Experiments on multi-hop question answering benchmarks demonstrate that HyperGraphPro consistently improves reasoning accuracy and generation quality over existing GraphRAG methods.